Skip to Content

 It’s important to get the right sand.

-It is best to use construction grade sand, or bank run sand.
+It is best to use construction-grade sand, or bank-run sand.
 It’s usually cheaper too.

 Play sand can cause crop impactions.

 I didn’t realize this when we first did our chicken coop with sand.
 Below is an image with play sand.
-Our chickens are only in the coop at night- when they are up roosting, and to lay eggs and get a snack.
+Our chickens are only in the coop at night- when they are up roosting to lay eggs and get a snack.
 I didn’t have any issue with this for my chickens, but it could be a totally different story for you.

 Do your chickens have an enclosed run?
-Also this sand wasn’t as full by the time we hit winter, and added more construction sand at that point.
+Also, this sand wasn’t as full by the time we hit winter and added more construction sand at that point.

-Another issue with play sand for some is the dust causing respiratory problems with chickens.
+Another issue with play sand, for some, is the dust causing respiratory problems with chickens.

-Do yourself a favor and go with construction grade sand.
+Do yourself a favor and go with construction-grade sand.

 This sand is easily found by us at Home Depot and its a 50 lb. bag for $4.45.
-Or a local farm type store called Runnings has it as well.
+Or a local farm-type store called Runnings has it as well.
 Many of these places are offering curbside pick up too.

-When we built our barn we left stone for the flooring.
+When we built our barn, we left stone for the flooring.
 It made sand a better choice for our chicken coop.
-I added 7 bags the first time.
-We could have added more, but I don’t mind adding a few more bags of sand a couple times throughout the year.
+I added seven bags the first time.

-Right now during springtime, I’m giving it a good clean and then will add 6 or 7 more bags of sand.
+Right now, during springtime, I’m giving it a good clean and then will add 6 or 7 more bags of sand.

-Once or twice a week you can easily scoop out the chicken poop like a cat box.
 If you start with stones like we did and the sand gets low, start a separate compost pile.
 I don’t like to have chunks of stone in my compost for the garden.

 This also lets you know when you need to add more sand.